-The message text (body) entered in the example above is stored as follows:

-Simone De Kleermaeker@05-12-2011 13:47:00@Phone line went dead@
+The message text (body) entered in the example above is stored as follows: Simone De Kleermaeker @05-12-2011 13:47:00 @ Phone line went dead @ is applicable to the Event Time, not to the log message creation time.
+For example, if we choose one month, the log messages with event time inside this period are displayed.
+Event time of the messages generated automatically is the same as message creation time, so column "Event time" shows the same time as column "event creation time"

-If we enter also some additional text, the messages body looks like: Simone De Kleermaeker@05-12-2011 13:47:00@Phone line went dead@mv comment
+If we enter also some additional text, the messages body looks like: Simone De Kleermaeker@05-12-2011 13:47:00@Phone line went dead@my comment